-Being aware of this simple truth, entrepreneurs shape their marketing strategies with a heavy reliance on digital tools that the IT industry offers.
+Being aware of this simple truth, entrepreneurs shape their marketing strategies with a heavy reliance on digital tools.
 One such tool is mobile apps that serve as an ultimate means of winning new leads and retaining loyal customers.
-Naturally, the revenues they generate are on a steady growing pattern – the only tendency to intensify within the foreseeable future.
+Naturally, the revenues they generate are on a steady growing pattern — the only tendency to intensify within the foreseeable future.

-However convenient and universal this marketing instrument may be, it has some development limitations that significantly hamstring the triumphant progress of native apps.
+However convenient and universal this marketing instrument may be, it has some development limitations.
+The latter significantly hamstring the triumphant progress of native apps.
 The basic of these constraints is the persisting division within the software realm that forces business owners to make a choice between Android- and iOS-powered devices while commissioning their app to developers.

 A possible solution to this dilemma might be developing two apps to fit both operating systems.
 It looks like a perfect way out until you consider the financial side of the venture.
-Building one native app is quite expensive (especially for budding entrepreneurs), while splurging on two spells unsustainable expenditure even for many middle-size companies.
-In this predicament, specialists of Diceus recommend considering cross-platform, where both in terms of quality and cost Flutter development reigns supreme.
+Building one native app is quite expensive (especially for budding entrepreneurs) while splurging on two spells unsustainable expenditure even for many middle-size companies.
+In this predicament, DICEUS recommends considering cross-platform, where both in terms of quality and cost Flutter development reigns supreme.

 Being not yet of “school age” (in fact, it was inaugurated just five years ago) Flutter framework has outgrown its infancy as an Android-building tool and has gradually matured into a cross-platform toolkit.
-Using one codebase of Flutter, the developers can create apps for a range of operating systems, including (besides Android) iOS, Linux, Windows, and some lesser ones.
+Using one codebase of Flutter, developers can create apps for many operating systems, including (besides Android) iOS, Linux, Windows.

 The system of this brainchild of Google encompasses two components – the SDK (Software Development Kit) and the framework.
-The former contains a set of tools to be employed for app building, among which those that are used to translate the Flutter code into the native one deserve a special mentioning.
-The latter is a library with a wide array of widgets (sliders, buttons, text inputs, etc.) to be utilized for UI creation.
+The former contains tools for app building, among which those used to translate the Flutter code into the native one deserve a special mention.
+The latter is a library with a wide array of widgets (sliders, buttons, text inputs, etc.) for UI.
 They define stylistic (colors, fonts), layout (padding), structural (buttons, menus), and other elements of the app’s UI.
-The widget set is in no way a closed roster since developers can add their own ones if they feel that something is lacking.
+The widget set is in no way a closed roster since developers can add their own ones if they feel something is lacking.

 What makes Flutter apps a top product as far as UX is concerned?

-Having considerable experience in mobile app building, experts of Diceus see plenty of reasons why Flutter app development is infinitely worthwhile.
+Having considerable experience in mobile app building, DICEUS experts see plenty of reasons why Flutter app development is infinitely worthwhile.
 The chief ones among them are as follows:

 Yet, the overall lower price of building a Flutter app can vary significantly depending on several determinants.

 Building a custom mobile app is never a bargain-price issue.
-However, you can save a lot if you approach the process by being aware of the three vital factors that largely determine the sum you will have to fork out.
+However, you can save a lot if you approach the process by knowing the three vital factors that largely determine the sum you will have to fork out.